dclelland/Plinth/README.md

 - [ ] Write notes on architecture and API design
 - [ ] Write code examples
 - [ ] ~~Add Cocoapods support~~ Can't do this, `swift-numerics` only supports SPM.
 Perhaps I should make my own `Complex` type.

+## Philosophy

+Plinth's philosophy is to do "the simplest thing that works".
+For example, many of the arithmetic/numeric functions are implemented twice – for both `Matrix<Float>` and `Matrix<Double>` – instead of managing this through a morass of protocols and protocol implementations, we just implement the given function twice using copy and paste.

 # Documentation